iamsrp/dexter/README.md

 These are ways to get Dexter's responses back to the user.
 This might be simple logging via the `LogOutput` or an audio one, like `EspeakOutput`.

 ### Services

 The services are what actually handle the user requests.
 These might be things like playing music, telling you what the weather is or setting some sort of timer.
 A simple `EchoService` is gives a basic example which just says back to you what you said to it.

+### Notifiers

+The Notifiers are how Dexter tells the user what it's doing.
+There are two right now: a simple logging notifier, and one which uses the [Pimoroni Unicorn HAT HD](https://shop.pimoroni.com/products/unicorn-hat-hd).

 ## Notes